 In this age of the booming side hustle, ride-sharing has become commonplace.
 Anyone with a car, a driver’s license and a cleared background check can potentially offer people rides and earn extra cash for doing so — but which service is best and what is the experience like?

-Uber is a technology company based in San Francisco, Calif.
-It’s best known for being a ride-sharing service but since its start in 2009, the company has been expanding its mission.
+Uber is a technology company based in San Francisco.
+It’s best known for being a ride-sharing service, but since its start in 2009, the company has been expanding its mission.
 Uber Eats, for example, offers food delivery.
 And Uber is actively working on initiatives that move people forward, like self-driving technology, urban air transport, more seamless professional travel experiences and easier access to healthcare.

 Uber has made a bold sustainability pledge to become a fully electric, zero-emission platform by 2040.
 Its goal is for all rides to happen in zero-emission vehicles or, alternatively, to happen on public transit or with micromobility.

 What’s It Like To Drive for Uber?

-Many Uber drivers have shared their experiences, and the results range.
+Many Uber drivers have shared their experiences, and their thoughts vary.
 On one hand, it’s possible to set your own schedule, start driving quickly and meet interesting people while earning extra income.
 On the other hand, it can be difficult to earn as much as Uber suggests, and there are costs associated, like gas, insurance and maintenance.

 How Much Does Uber Pay Drivers?